chrisdroid-yal/alx-low_level_programming/0x00-hello_world/README.md

 ## 0-preprocessor
 ### This is a file that contains a command to run a c file $CFILE through the pre-proccessor and saves the result in the file c

+## 1-compiler
+### This is a file that contains the command to compile a c file but not link it